CORONAVIRUS (COVID-19) INFORMATION & UPDATES

 - Staff will try to ask the client beforehand if they, or a member of the household, have a fever or symptoms, including cough or shortness of breath.

-- Staff will conduct the visit with at least six-foot distance and outdoors or outside the residence, such as in a hallway, if feasible.
+- Staff will conduct the visit with at least six-foot distance, if feasible.

 What You Can Do to Protect Your Mental Health